black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 You have a slight bug. arg1 and arg2 are strings, not numbers. infixToFunction['+']("1", "2") would return 12, which is not mathematically correct.

 Wrap each of your infixToFunction[operator] arguments in a parseFloat() call.

+# Step 73
+Now that you can evaluate mathematical expressions, you need to account for order of operations.
+Declare a highPrecedence function that takes a str parameter.